Pebaz/nimporter/README.md

 ### Publish Build Artifacts to PyPi Automatically

-Since binary distributions allow Nimporter libraries to be distributed without requiring a Nim compiler, the will be most often used.
+Since binary distributions allow Nimporter libraries to be distributed without requiring a Nim compiler, they are the recommended packaging type.
 However, building for each platform can be tedious.

 For a dead-simple way to publish Windows, MacOS, and Linux wheels to PyPi automatically, use the `github_actions_template.yml` template found in the